vegavenus95/vegavenus95/README.md

 #### I'm participating in <a href="https://www.ssafy.com/">SSAFY(Samsung Software Academy For Youth)</a>.(2020.07~)
 It is one year educational programming program that operated by Samsung.
-It is designed to learn web skills, algorithm mainly.
+It is designed to learn web skill(JAVA, SPRING, VUE.JS), algorithm mainly.

 <br/>